carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 change the callers: call *F* instead of *G*.
 That's what ``replaceDirectCallers`` does.

-Below is detailed body description.
+Below is a detailed body description.

 If “F” may be overridden
 ------------------------